Buy now, pay later: Modern era and emergence of the industry

 In the early 21st century, fintech companies developed systems that allowed installment plan lending to be integrated into the payment flow of online shops, allowing a consumer to receive instant credit at the point of sale and pay for a purchase later, based on an agreed schedule.
 The integration and instant processing elements are what set BNPL apart from other approaches to consumer lending.

 A 2021 survey by Mambu attempting to identify emerging 'financial tribes' in the banking world found that the use of online financial/banking services was expanding significantly amid the COVID-19 pandemic, and was likely to continue to increase thereafter.
-Roughly a quarter of respondents (and nearly half of women surveyed) globally fell into the category of 'convenience cravers', who sought greater flexibility and efficiency in their digital-financing; they were typically hard working but time-poor, and sought easy, low-commitment solutions to the multifaceted contingencies of use for banking services.
-At the same time, interest among consumers in BNPL services was increasing across much of the world.

 The model first found success in the fashion industry; online stores devoted to such offerings were among the first to accept and widely use low-cost BNPL techniques amid the pandemic.
 It emerged amid a massive outgrowth in advertising by Gen-Z influencers on social media.

+Website-building platforms such as Wix and Shopify allow merchants to integrate third-party payment providers that offer BNPL services at checkout.